ontoinsights/deep_narrative_analysis/README.md

       * Remove the entry for http://api.stardog.com/ (with no prefix name)
       * Add an entry for 'urn:ontoinsights:dna:' (with no prefix name)
       * Add an entry for 'urn:ontoinsights:dna:' (with the prefix name, 'dna')
-    * As regards the database configuration, when creating the database, use the stardog.properties file in the _tools_ directory
+    * As regards the database configuration, when creating the database, use the stardog.properties file in the _tools_ directory for reference
+      * The important properties to set are "edge.properties = true" and "preserve.bnode.ids = false"

-Make sure that you always upgrade the spacy model ("en_core_web_trf") when upgrading spacy itself.
+Make sure that you always upgrade the spacy model ("en_core_web_lg") when upgrading spacy itself.
 Also, when updating the model, if you run into the error, "cannot import name 'get_terminal_size' from 'click.termui'", make sure that you have upgraded the _typer_ package to the latest version (at least >= 0.4.1).

 Lastly, to run the DNA services, cd to the _dna_ directory and execute "flask run".
 The RESTful DNA APIs will be accessible at http://127.0.0.1:5000/dna/v1/repositories (local only).